-The Bachelor of Science Physician Assistant degree (BScPA) is a full-time professional, second-entry undergraduate degree program based in the Department of Family and Community Medicine (DFCM) in the Faculty of Medicine at the University of Toronto (U of T).
+The Bachelor of Science Physician Assistant degree (BScPA) is a full-time professional, second-entry undergraduate degree program based in the Department of Family and Community Medicine (DFCM) in the Temerty Faculty of Medicine at the University of Toronto (UofT).

-The BScPA program is delivered in collaboration with Northern Ontario School of Medicine (NOSM) and The Michener Institute of Education at UHN (Michener).
-The three institutions have formed the Consortium of PA Education collaboratively contributing in the development, administration, and delivery of the U of T degree.
+The BScPA Program (PA Program) is delivered in collaboration with NOSM University (NOSMU) and The Michener Institute of Education at UHN (Michener).
+The three institutions have formed the Consortium of PA Education, collaboratively contributing to the development, administration, and delivery of the U of T degree.

-The BScPA is a unique professional degree program that affords students the ability to study in their home community via a distance and distributed learning modality.
-Web based learning is combined with face-to-face residential components throughout the 24-month program.
+The PA Program is a unique, professional degree program that affords students the ability to study in their home community via a distance and distributed learning modality.
+Web based learning is combined with face-to-face campus components throughout the 24-month program.
 The first 12 months are academically focussed, with didactic courses and simulations.
 The second 12-months are the clinical year, comprised of clinical placements in various disciplines with an emphasis on a generalist approach to medicine.
 These clinical placements provide the PA learners with practical, real-world experiences which are aligned with the clinical objectives, as outlined in this manual.
 The clinical rotation objectives are based on the Canadian Association of Physician Assistants Scope of Practice and National Competency Profile.